 A passionate advocate for environmental protection, regenerative agriculture, and animal welfare, Teri is a singer/songwriter and the author of the musical, “Seasons of the South – The Original Home Grown Musical and Storytelling Show©”.
+She is a listed songwriter in the Institute for Composer Diversity, a database of composers from historically underrepresented groups.

 Celebrating the natural beauty of the South, the show was created to help raise awareness for regenerative agriculture.
 The performance honors Earth Day and was an official part of the Earth Day networks site.
 “Seasons of the South©” is filled with original and inspiring stories, poetry and songs.
 Spanning the lyrical genres of the South, this new and fresh production features original and old-time favorites to touch hearts and souls.